-- Security is necessary to preserve the integrity of the inserted information, and especially to prevent any modification of embedded watermark information as copies are distributed.
+- Security is necessary to preserve the integrity of the inserted information, and especially to prevent any modification of the embedded watermark payload.

-- Robustness ensures that the watermark remains readable through any reasonable manipulation or transformation of the media.
+- Robustness ensures that the watermark remains readable even after manipulation or transformation of the media.
 The most robust watermarks will survive multiple transitions from digital to analog format and be unaffected by filtering and distortion.

 Video Watermarking for Forensic Tracking

 A specific watermarking application is user-specific forensic tracking, the goal of which is to help identify the source of unauthorized copies of media files and trace them back to the last authorized recipient.
 User-specific forensic watermarking is an application that embeds a timestamp and other data in the video that identifies e.g. the service operator, delivery network, and end-user.
 This establishes a virtual “chain of custody” for content that accurately identifies the source of unauthorized copies, and which hence provides a valuable tool in potential legal actions against the perpetrator.

 Moreover, the presence of an identifying watermark will no doubt serve to deter piracy if the user is made aware - beforehand - that the content is traceable to the last authorized recipient.
 Thus, forensic watermarking is a key component of a layered content and revenue security strategy.